chintan8195/Go-links/README.md

 A simple interactive UI to display a list of an arbitrary user-specified organization's GitHub projects ranked by forks, watchers, or stars.
 ### Running this App
 ```
-git clone
+git clone:

-## npm should be installed on the device
+## You need npm installed to run this app locally

 ## To install all the dependencies:
 npm install